JochimM/Delfi-PQ_FDIR/README.md

 - Implementation of a SEU simulator.
 Right now the errors are generated at random.
 However, a more realistic SEU simulator would also model different types of radiation.
 If for example part of the memory would be affected, this could results in more severe damage.

 - Analysing different data types, as for now only characters are used as data.

+- Implement the pingFromPC function.
+This would reset the watchdog timer on the arduino only if the python programme sends a specific 'kick' message.
+This can be used to reset the board from the python programme out.